jbloomlab/SARS2_RBD_Ab_escape_maps/docs/escape-calc.md

 ---

 ## Overview
+This page hosts the SARS-CoV-2 receptor-binding domain (RBD) escape calculator described in [this paper](https://academic.oup.com/ve/article/8/1/veac021/6549895) explains the calculator in detail.
-Calculates polyclonal antibody binding remaining after mutating one or more sites in the SARS-CoV-2 RBD.
+It calculates polyclonal antibody binding remaining after mutating one or more sites in the SARS-CoV-2 RBD.
-The calculations are based on [deep mutational scanning of a large set of RBD targeting antibodies]({{ site.baseurl }}{% link index.md %}).
+The calculations are based on [deep mutational scanning of a large set of RBD targeting antibodies](https://www.sciencedirect.com/science/article/pii/S1931312820306247).

-[This paper](https://academic.oup.com/ve/article/8/1/veac021/6549895) explains the calculator in detail.
-See this [Tweet chain](https://twitter.com/jbloom_lab/status/1468001874989121542) for more explanation of the escape calculator.
-[Tweet 4](https://twitter.com/jbloom_lab/status/1468001909092995073) has a little video illustrating its use.

 To use the calculator, click on a site to mutate it.
 The mutated site will then turn red, and the blue line will show the remaining key antigenic sites while the gray lines will show the antigenic sites in the absence of mutations.